UTC --:--:--

 How confidence is computed

-Every score carries both a scalar confidence (0–1) and a rich confidenceDetail block.
-The scalar is a deterministic fold of the detail — read the detail when you want to show users why a verdict is trustworthy.
+Each score carries both a scalar confidence (0–1) and a rich confidenceDetail block.
+The scalar is a deterministic fold of the detail; read the detail when you want to show users how certain the model is about the inputs behind a verdict.

 The scalar

-confidence is a number between 0 and 1.
-Closer to 1 means the engine has high agreement with itself: tight ensemble spread, a mature profile, a calibrated sub-spot, low drift.
+confidence is a number between 0 and 1 — the deterministic product of five [0,1] factors: forecast_skill × provider_agreement × profile_maturity × hierarchical_calibration × coverage.
+Closer to 1 means the engine has high agreement with itself: a short lead time, tight ensemble spread, a mature profile, a calibrated sub-spot, low drift.
+Because it's a product, no single factor can lift the score on its own, and a far-out forecast against a brand-new profile compounds toward a low number — the cold-start near-term baseline sits around 0.55–0.62.
 Below 0.5 means the score is workable but the underlying signal is sparse or uncertain; treat it as a directional hint, not a verdict you'd bet a session on.
+It measures the model's certainty about its own inputs and data coverage, not a guarantee that the verdict is correct.

 The detail block